-When it comes to location, the highest average paycheck (about $121K annually) can be spotted in Charlotte, N.C.; Augusta, Ga. (approximately $77K), Birmingham, Ala. ($73K), and the company's headquarter city of Atlanta, Ga. (around $71K) are the next top-paying cities.
-High paychecks are not found in Gulfport, Miss.; in fact, at $49K it is one of the worst-paid cities.
-Within the firm, employees working in North Carolina take home the most — $121K per year on average.
+When it comes to location, the highest average paycheck (around $121K annually) can be spotted in Charlotte, N.C.; Augusta, Ga. (approximately $77K), Birmingham, Ala. ($73K), and the company's headquarter city of Atlanta, Ga. ($71K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $49K) is Gulfport, Miss.
+Across Southern Company's U.S. offices, employees in the state of North Carolina earn the most, taking home about $121K per year.

 Years of Experience

 Survey participants who have worked at Southern Company for between five and 10 years earn approximately $74K annually on average.
 The largest fraction of Southern Company people (33 percent) have been working for one to four years and earn around $60K per year on average.